MicrosoftDocs/appcenter-docs/docs/migration/test-cloud/index.md

 * **If you do not have an App Center account**
 	* [Create](http://appcenter.ms/) one today, use same email as you use in Xamarin Test Cloud.
 	*  If you do not wish to try App Center before March 31st, you can simply wait until that day and we'll create the account and import your data for you.
+	*  We'll send an email to the Xamarin Test Cloud account inviting you to complete your App Center account setup.

 * **If you already have an App Center account (email matches Xamarin Test Cloud)**
-	* Relevant Teams / Orgs / Apps / previous test reports will import into App Center automatically.
+	* All of your existing data from the Xamarin Test Cloud will import into your new App Center account.
+    	* We'll send an email to the Xamarin Test Cloud account inviting you to log into your App Center account.

 ### FAQ